 “Distracted from distraction by distraction”

-You spent more time watching someone else fulfil their dreams instead of working on yours.
+Social media makes you spend more time watching someone else fulfil their dreams instead of working on yours.

 Till next time.